JakimPL/SampleToNES/README.md

 sampletones <path> --config <config-path> --output <output-path>
 ```

-However, this approach is discouraged, since the reconstruction files won't appear in the program reconstructions library.
+However, this approach is discouraged, since the reconstruction files won't appear in the program's reconstructions library.

 ### Help